supendi/validant/README.md

 ### 🌐 Async Validation

-If you want to use an async function, you need to define your rule with: `AsyncValidationRule`.
+If you want to use an **async function** as your rule function, you need to define your rule with: `AsyncValidationRule`.

 Async rules are represented as: